makerdao/community/governance/polls/Adjust the ETH-A Risk Premium - September 21, 2020.md

 ---
 title: Adjust the ETH-A Risk Premium - September 21, 2020
-summary: Signal your support for increasing the ETH-A Risk Premium to from 0% to 2%
+summary: Signal your support or opposition for increasing the ETH-A Risk Premium to from 0% to 2%
 discussion_link: https://forum.makerdao.com/t/4042
 vote_type: Plurality Voting
 options: